SharePoint/sp-dev-docs/docs/solution-guidance/branding-sharepoint-sites-sharepoint-add-in.md

 - Using custom master pages for SharePoint sites requires the largest amount of time to implement and maintain in the short and long term.
 - Any changes to out-of-the-box master pages that come with service updates will not be reflected in custom master pages.
 - You can apply custom master pages at a per-site level.
-- When using a custom master page it is recommended to start with one of the out of the box master pages and modify it to meet your needs.
+- When using a custom master page it is recommended to start with one of the out-of-the-box master pages and modify it to meet your needs.
-	+ Try to minimize the amount of customization you make with custom master pages, this will make it easier to update them when O365 service changes to out of the box master pages must be replicated to custom master pages.
+	+ Try to minimize the amount of customization you make with custom master pages, this will make it easier to update them when O365 service changes to out-of-the-box master pages must be replicated to custom master pages.
 - There are many required content placeholders in SharePoint master pages that must not be removed or they will cause the pages to error.
 You will know when you have removed a required content placeholder because the minute you deploy it and assign the master page to your site errors will appear.

 **When are custom master pages and page layouts for a SharePoint site a good fit?**